Alejandro Tabilo: 2022: First ATP final, top 65, Chilean No. 1

-At the 2022 Chile Open he reached the semifinals as a wildcard defeating top seed and compatriot Christian Garin and sixth seed Miomir Kecmanovic in the quarterfinals.
-As a result he made his top 100 debut at World No. 98 on 28 February 2022.
+At the 2022 Chile Open he reached the semifinals as a wildcard defeating top seed and compatriot Cristian Garín in the second round and sixth seed Miomir Kecmanović in the quarterfinals.
+As a result, he made his top 100 debut at World No. 98 on 28 February 2022.

+In May, before the 2022 French Open, where he did not participate, he reached the top 80 on 16 May 2022.

 He made his debut at the 2022 Wimbledon Championships and recorded his first win at this Major defeating Laslo Đere in a tight five set match with a super tiebreak in the fifth.
 He reached a career high ranking of world No. 68 on 18 July 2022 and a week later another career high of No. 64 and became the Chilean player No. 1.

 He also recorded his first victory at the US Open defeating Kamil Majchrzak.

-2023: Masters 1000 fourth round
+2023: Masters fourth round, four Challenger titles

 At the 2023 BNP Paribas Open as a qualifier, he reached the fourth round of a Masters for the first time in his career defeating another fellow qualifier Maximilian Marterer, 32nd seed Maxime Cressy and Jordan Thompson.
+Despite this result he dropped out of the top 175 on 17 April 2023.

+Tabilo squared much better in the Challenger Tour level, where he won four titles between May and November and returned to the top 100 finishing the year at world No. 85, his highest year-end ranking.

+2024: Two titles, win over World No. 1, top 20, Latin American No. 1

+At the 2024 ASB Classic he reached the final as a qualifier after a walkover from Cameron Norrie in the quarterfinal and a win over sixth seed Arthur Fils in straight sets.
+He won his maiden ATP Tour title defeating Taro Daniel also in straight sets.
+It made him the first Chilean to win a hardcourt ATP title since Fernando González in 2007 in Beijing and the third active Chilean ATP singles champion alongside Cristian Garín and Nicolás Jarry.
+As a result he reached the top 50 in the singles rankings on 15 January 2024 and became the Chilean No. 2 player.

+At his home tournament, the 2024 Chile Open in Santiago, he reached the final in singles and won his first ATP title in doubles with compatriot Tomas Barrios Vera defeating another Chilean Matias Soto and Orlando Luz.
+As a result he reached the top 40 in the singles rankings.

+Tabilo reached the final at the 2024 Open Aix Provence Challenger in France and moved into the top 35 in the rankings.
+He won the title defeating Jaume Munar in straight sets, becoming the first player to triumph on both the ATP Tour and the ATP Challenger Tour during the season.